Stillwater, Minnesota: History

 In 1931, construction of the Stillwater lift bridge over the St. Croix River was completed at a final cost of $460,174, which was split equally between Minnesota and Wisconsin.
 The lift bridge is one of the city's most iconic and visible local monuments.
 It was part of Minnesota State Highway 36 until 2017, when it closed to vehicle traffic.
 In 2020 it became part of a five-mile trail loop running through Stillwater and Houlton, Wisconsin.

 In 1996 the city of Stillwater entered into an agreement with Stillwater Township to annex land.
 In 2015 the Stillwater city council approved the annexing the last of the land covered by the agreement.
 The city's western border is now Manning Avenue (County Road 15).
 The northern border is now mostly, but not entirely, Minnesota Highway 96.

 Stillwater was described as the Minnesota headquarters of the Ku Klux Klan in 1991, and has been identified as a "probable" former sundown town.

+The city has hosted an event called Lumberjack Days since the 1930s.